czepluch/lagoon-v0/assertions/invariants.md

 **Invariant Rules**:

 - After claiming via `deposit()`: `sharesClaimed <= maxDeposit(controller)` (converted to shares)

+    --> if you compare sharesClaimed, it will always be with MaxMint, maxDeposit is expressed in term of assets
 - After claiming via `mint()`: `sharesClaimed <= maxMint(controller)`
 - After claiming via `withdraw()`: `assetsClaimed <= maxWithdraw(controller)`
 - After claiming via `redeem()`: `assetsClaimed <= maxRedeem(controller)` (converted to assets)

+    --> same logic here, always with maxWithdraw when comapring assetsClaimed
 - These bounds must account for claimable requests from settled epochs
 - When paused, all max functions return 0 (no operations allowed)
 - When Closed and no claimable requests, max functions return user's share balance (synchronous redemption)